IvanSpirandelli/MorphoMol.jl/Readme.md

 Under 'examples' you will find simple to complex examples utilizing both algorithms implemented in this package.

-There are two accompanying repositories: [MorphoMolHPC](https://github.com/IvanSpirandelli/MorphoMolHPC) containing code to setup simulations on a High Performance Cluster as well as [MorphoMolNotebooks](https://github.com/IvanSpirandelli/MorphoMolNotebooks) containing some jupyter notebooks for further simulation evaluation and visualization.
+There is an an accompanying repository: [MorphoMolHPC](https://github.com/IvanSpirandelli/MorphoMolHPC) containing code to setup simulations on a High Performance Cluster.

 If you have any questions don't hesitate to reach out to spirandelli@uni-potsdam.de